opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 * Cognitive overload due to the overwhelming count of dashboards to track on a daily, weekly, monthly, or quarterly basis.
 Dashboard fatigue is a real thing and overloading stakeholders with data can lead to feeling overwhelmed, severely stifling efficacy.
 * Lack of annotations and explanations can make information hard to digest and understand (after all, isn’t it our primary responsibility as analytical folks to make complex data sets digestible to people that might not have a background in stats or mathematics?)
-* While many sophisticated BI tools are available, they require stakeholders to be self-driven and knowledgeable in using tools.
+* While many sophisticated BI tools are available, they require stakeholders to be driven and experts in multiple tools.

 ----